ElenaDanchenko/BlackHoles/README.md

 ### Problem
 A black hole is a weakly-connected subgraph where:

--Contains ≥2 nodes
+- Contains ≥2 nodes
--All edges point inward (no exits)
+- All edges point inward (no exits)
--Common in fraud/spam detection 💳📧
+- Common in fraud/spam detection 💳📧